 Intergenerational lessons take the place of Sunday school and allow all students the chance to learn and grow together.
 Sometimes these lessons involve big group learning; other times, they are festivals with activity stations for perusal.
 Each year we typically have a Ministry Fair, All Saints’ Day lesson, Advent Workshop, Epiphany Party, Lent Festival, and Pentecost lesson.

 Adult bible study led by the rector, Wednesdays at 7 PM, as scheduled

 Girlfriends in God – a women’s study, meets Wednesdays seasonally.
 See Michelle Baker or the newsletter for the current study or for additional events such as movie nights or retreats.

 Small Groups – Adults are invited to participate together in semester-long Small Groups meeting in homes, studying Bible stories, and discussing how they intersect with lived experiences.
-Sign-ups take place in the fall at the Ministry Fair and in the winter through sign-up sheets on the bulletin board in the Parish Hall, or contact Jennifer Vasquez to indicate interest.
+Sign-ups take place in the fall at the Ministry Fair and in the winter through sign-up sheets on the bulletin board in the Parish Hall.

 Sacred Ground Dialogue Circle – This anti-racism curriculum published by the Episcopal Church tackles the issues of institutional racism and white supremacy through a historical and sociological analysis of society.
 New circles will form as there is interest.

 Children’s Chapel is available on the 2nd and 4th Sundays of the month during the school year.
 Beginning at 10:00, children are introduced to the liturgy through a child-friendly explanation of the parts of the worship service.
 Children sing, pray, collect an offering, and experience a Bible story.
 During the sign of peace at the 10:00 worship service, the children are led to the sanctuary so they may experience the rest of the service with their families and congregation.